Free prescription glasses and eye exams near you.

 Applicants will need to be in financial need and also have had a recent eye exam.
 In addition the applicant can’t have any other other resources or assistance programs available to them to pay for the glasses.
 For example, they can’t have any other options or programs at their disposal, which include but are not limited to state or federal government health care programs.
 In addition, they can’t be able to receive assistance from local charitable or non-profit organizations.

-If you apply and meet the programs criteria, you may receive an eyeglass voucher through a local charity or social service agency in your community.
+If you apply and meet the programs criteria, you may receive an eyeglass voucher through a local charity or social service agency in your local community.
 The non-profit also works with schools, and therefore a school nurse may be able to provide the voucher from New Eyes for the Needy.

 After applying for assistance and being provided with a voucher, clients will then need to redeem it.
 They will be able to present a New Eyes eyeglass voucher to any one of a number of participating local eye doctors, retailers or optical dispensers.
 These locations will then proceed with fitting the client with the proper prescription eyeglasses that will be free of charge to the patients.
 Some of these local businesses may even provide the applicant with contact lenses if there is a need for them over eyeglasses.
 The dispenser or doctor will then receive reimbursement directly from New Eyes.